aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 ]
 ```

-As an example I have changed the name to `ZRedis`:
+As an example I have changed the alias name to `ZRedis` below:

 ```php
 aliases' => [